+Proof See the appendix.

-Proposition 2 echoes Brandenburger et al.'s (2008, Theorem 9.1) epistemic characterization of iterated admissibility (see also the observation that Stahl (1995) makes in his theorem) by pointing out that iterated admissibility corresponds to likelihood orderings where strategies eliminated in a later round are deemed infinitely more likely than strategies eliminated in an earlier round, and surviving strategies are deemed infinitely more likely than strategies eliminated in any round.
-Thus, when we evaluate the procedure of iterated admissibility by considering how our algorithm eliminates likelihood orderings, our evaluation is consistent with Brandenburger et al.'s (2008) epistemic characterization.
+Proposition 2 is proven by showing that, for every $n \geq 0$ and all players i, $C_i(R_i(\mathcal{L}i^n))$ equals the set of player i's strategies that survives n+1 rounds of iterated admissibility.
+This observation echoes Brandenburger et al.'s (2008, Theorem 9.1) epistemic characterization of strategy profiles that survives a finite number of rounds of iterated admissibility (see also the observation that Stahl 1995 makes in his theorem) by pointing out that iterated admissibility corresponds to sets of likelihood orderings where

+- strategies eliminated in a later iteration are deemed infinitely more likely than strategies eliminated in an earlier iteration, and - surviving strategies are deemed infinitely more likely than strategies eliminated in any iteration.

+Thus, when evaluating iterated admissibility by considering how our algorithm eliminates likelihood orderings, our evaluation is consistent with Brandenburger et al.'s (2008, Theorem 9.1) epistemic characterization for finite numbers of iterations.2